pitmonticone/UniTrento_SummerSchool_GeometricAnalysis_2023/README.md

 ### [Elia Bruè](https://dec.unibocconi.eu/people/elia-brue) (Bocconi University)

+#### Title

+The fundamental groups of manifolds with nonnegative Ricci curvature.

 #### Abstract

 In 1968, Milnor proposed a conjecture stating that Riemannian manifolds with nonnegative Ricci curvature have finitely generated fundamental groups.